bitnami/charts/bitnami/cloudnative-pg/README.md

 ### Operator configuration

-The Bitnami cloudnative-pg chart allows [configuring the operator](https://cloudnative-pg.io/documentation/current/operator_conf/#available-options) using ConfigMaps and Secrets.
+The Bitnami CloudNativePG chart allows [configuring the operator](https://cloudnative-pg.io/documentation/current/operator_conf/#available-options) using ConfigMaps and Secrets.
 This is done using the `configuration` and `secretConfiguration` parameters.
 Both are values are compatible, and the configuration in the `secretConfiguration` section takes precedence over the `configuration` section.
 In the example below we add extra configuration parameters to the operator:

 ```yaml
 configuration: